1.7 Female Genital Mutilation

 A failure to report the discovery in the course of their work could result in a referral to their professional body.
 The Home office has produced guidance Mandatory Reporting of Female Genital Mutilation – procedural information to support this duty.

 8. Identifying a Child who is at Risk of FGM or who may have been Subjected to FGM Using the FGM Screening Tool

-The Milton Keynes Safeguarding Children Board has approved a screening tool (see, FGM Screening Tool) for FGM to assist all professionals in identifying children at risk of being abused through FGM, or children who may have been subjected to FGM.
+A FGM Screening Tool is available to download from the Resources page of the MK Together website.
+The aim of the FGM screening tool is to assist all professionals in identifying children at risk of being abused through FGM, or children who may have been subjected to FGM.
 The screening tool also includes indicators to help professionals in their decision-making about whether or not a child is at risk of FGM.
 The screening tool is kept under review and developed as knowledge and understanding of the risk factors and symptoms in different practising communities, increase in the UK.

 The Screening tool is divided into four parts: